-Fall allergy season is upon us - as COVID is surging in our communities.
+Fall allergy season is upon us — and COVID-19 is still present in our communities.
 Cold and flu season won’t be far behind and overlapping symptoms may cause confusion and concern for some.

 Seasonal allergic rhinitis symptoms can include sneezing, running nose, nasal congestion, headaches, itchy/irritated eyes, and scratchy throat.
 Fall pollens and molds can also aggravate asthma symptoms like coughing and wheezing.
 If you’re experiencing these symptoms, some which overlap with COVID-19 symptoms, please consult your healthcare provider.